riavasishtha/riavasishtha/README.md

-# welcome to my github
+# what is this account

 my github is a log of sidequests
 most of my repositories are private so email me at [rv2529@barnard.edu](mailto:rv2529@barnard.edu) if you’d like access